Oceanwall/FBI-Crime-Data-API-Wrapper/README.md

 (x) Complete all default methods
 (x) Document all default methods
-(x) Change return types (from Promise -> Object to Promise -> Array for that which can be isolated) ( ) Come up with extra methods that extend functionality ( ) Document all methods
+(x) Change return types (from Promise -> Object to Promise -> Array for that which can be isolated) (x) Write examples for default methods
+(x) Write test cases for all default methods
+( ) Come up with extra methods that extend functionality ( ) Document all methods
 ( ) Write examples for all methods